dbiir/TS-Benchmark/README.md

 - OpenTSDB.
 The parameter ```tsd-http-request-enable-chunked`` is enabled, ``tsd-http-request-max-chunk`` is set as 32KB, ``tsd-core-auto-create-metrics`` is set as true, and the parameter ``tsd-storage-enable-compaction`` is set to be false to improve the write performance.

-more information please ref to [for detail](./documents/时序评测工具使用手册.pdf)
+More information please ref to [for detail](./documents/时序评测工具使用手册.pdf)